jbm9/argali/docs/docker_tips.md

 userid.
 This should make it reasonably safe, but it does have access to devices on your machine.
 Treat it more or less like you would a shell on your local machine.

+Also, we do a bit of juggling to get a usable `.bash_history` into this shell.
+You should be able to get command history across invocations of the docker shell this way, which is surprisingly helpful.